 The election is a natural process in a democracy.
 In the current political reality, opposition and government parties are in opposite positions about elections.
 Just as the government is determined to hold elections in light of the constitution, the opposition is determined to hold elections under a caretaker government following the government’s resignation.
 Apparently, most people in the country do not believe the opposition can meet their demands.
 However, they continue to try to put pressure on the government through various countries internationally.
 But there is considerable doubt as to how successful their strategy will be.
 Thus, the government and the opposition parties should compromise their positions and make all efforts to organise a participatory election.
 An electoral stalemate every five years is not only a threat to the country’s democratic system and development but also to the lives and livelihoods of the citizens.

 In light of the current state of affairs, the government’s top priority should be to focus on lowering the escalating prices of essential commodities in the domestic market rather than paying attention to the statements of the diplomats of various superpowers due to the icy relations between them.
 If this government wants to be reelected, it must gain the confidence of its people.
 By presenting the developments of the past 14 years to the public and making people’s lives and livelihoods easier, it is possible to gain public trust.
 The government’s primary responsibility will be to manage the state properly in the coming days without getting involved in the cold relations of the international superpowers.
 But in light of recent remarks made by diplomats from other nations, it is evident that Bangladesh has emerged as a significant catalyst in international politics.

-Writer is a Professor at the Department of Public Administration, University of Rajshahi
+Writer: Professor in the Department of Public Administration at the University of Rajshahi